ian-howell/go-concurrency-primitives/README.md

 * `Fan In` - Merging multiple goroutines results into a single channel for processing.
 * `Restore Sequence` - Fan in with a twist, allowing order of fanned channel results to be controlled.
 * `Select Timeout` - Giving a routine a period of time to finish else doing something else.
+* `Quit Signal` - Signally to a goroutine that it is time to stop potentially early.

 ### Learning Materials TODO